farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-1-OPC-through-Data.md

 ### Requirements and Context

 First, some context.
-This example is a messaging system meant to be used as part of a larger system.
+This example is a messaging/chat system meant to be used as part of a larger system.
-Specifically, it's part of a marketing application.
+Specifically, it's part of a marketing application connecting brands and influencers.

 The marketing system requires that message threads must be retrievable by
 - campaign